snknitin/Linux_learn/README.md

     ^X - exit
-    ^R - read file and insert it in the current file ^W - where the search string is which is case insensitive( more options like M-C - this means press Alt+C)
+    ^R - read file and insert it in the current file ^W - where the search string is which is case insensitive( more options like M-C - this means press Alt+C) ^\ - Replace

+The config file for nano is in the following file. you can set spellchecker and other features in here by uncommenting them.
+Run with sudo

+    sudo nano /etc/nanorc